webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

 * private: ''10.10.10.215''
 * public: ''173.236.254.224''.
 If we look at the ''Fastly'' dashboard, we should have this IP in; ''docs (staging)'', ''www (staging)'', ''code (staging)'' services.

-'''Reminder''' if you need to work with Fastly/Varnish, refer to [[WPD:Infrastructure/procedures/Maintaining_Varnish_or_Fastly_configuration]]

 What is the flavor (i.e. Size of RAM and number of CPUs)  app2 has?

   nova show app2|grep flavor